fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 ```

 #### Side Note on Enabling Packet Forwarding
 To allow packets from the target or the gateway to be forwarded, we must enable packet forwarding so that our system acts as a router.
-Whenver a packet not destined to our system arrives, the OS automatically forwards it to the appropriate host.
+Whenever a packet not destined to our system arrives, the OS automatically forwards it to the appropriate host.

-To enable this on linux, we must do the following.
+To enable this on Linux, we must do the following.

 ```bash
 echo 1 > /proc/sys/net/ipv4/ip_forward